Valve surgery

 • Large-bore IV access

-• Arterial line pre-induction (radial; consider femoral if severe AS/poor pulses)
+• Arterial line pre-induction (radial, consider femoral if severe AS/poor pulses)

 • BIS monitor